odoochain/VexDB-Lite/README.md

 **English** | **[中文](README.zh.md)**

-`VexDB-Lite` is a vector similarity search engine for PostgreSQL (`vexdb_vector` extension) and DuckDB (`vex` extension).
+`VexDB-Lite` is a vector similarity search engine for PostgreSQL and DuckDB.
 Both backends share the same graph index algorithm, SIMD distance dispatch, and quantization kernel.

 > See [vexdb_duckdb/README.md](vexdb_duckdb/README.md) for the DuckDB extension docs.
 > This root README is a project-level overview and build guide.